 Now the recognition of the sin of man and the guilt of man is the first great element in the gospel of Jesus Christ.
 The church is in the world to tell men they're sinful, to tell men they have real guilt, not just psychological or psychiatric or emotional guilt but real guilt.
 They have in fact sinned against a holy God and they are responsible.
 And that is where the gospel always begins.
-That is why in the epistle to the Romans that we've been studying as Paul throughout this marvelous epistle is committed to presenting the gospel of Christ, as he says in chapter 1 verse 16.
-He has to begin with a statement on sin.
+That is why in the epistle to the Romans that we've been studying, as Paul throughout this marvelous epistle is committed to presenting the gospel of Christ, as he says in chapter 1 verse 16, he has to begin with a statement on sin.
 Before he can actually get to the remedy, he has to present the disease.
-So, in Romans chapter 1 verse 18 through chapter 3 verse 19, where I stopped our reading tonight, right up to that point there is an open condemnation of every human being whose ever lived on the face of the earth and all are held as guilty before God.
-And that is essentially what it says at the end of verse 19, that is the sort of summation of everything that's gone before since chapter 1.
-Every mouth is stopped, in other words, there's no defense, there's nothing you can say, there's no way you can get out of it, there's no self-justifying words, every mouth is stopped and all the world is guilty before God.
+So, in Romans chapter 1 verse 18 through chapter 3 verse 19, where I stopped our reading tonight, right up to that point there is an open condemnation of every human being who’s ever lived on the face of the earth and all are held as guilty before God.
+And that is essentially what it says at the end of verse 19.
+That is the sort of summation of everything that's gone before since chapter 1.
+Every mouth is stopped.
+In other words, there's no defense, there's nothing you can say, there's no way you can get out of it, there's no self-justifying words, every mouth is stopped and all the world is guilty before God.
 That is what the gospel first has to say to men.
-We are not here to tell everybody they're okay, we're not here to tell them that they're all right the way they are, that they just need to add a little bit of religion to their already Godward bent, that everything is going to be okay, that God would never look at them as sinners, they're too nice for that.
+We are not here to tell everybody they're okay, we're not here to tell them that they're alright the way they are, that they just need to add a little bit of religion to their already God-ward bent, that everything is going to be okay, that God would never look at them as sinners, they're too nice for that.
 We're not here to say that, we're here to say that men are sinners, they have real guilt before God and they are under condemnation.

 Now, the entire human race then is arraigned in verse 9, everybody.
 We are condemned for our sin.
 Now notice the phrase at the end of verse 9, "We are all under sin."
-The word "under" there is hupa, very common Greek term, it means to be in the power of, under the dominion of, in the authority of, under the control of, that's the idea.
+The word "under" there is hupa, very common Greek term.
+It means to be in the power of, under the dominion of, in the authority of, under the control of.
+That's the idea.
 We are under the power of sin, under the control of sin, the authority of sin, the dominion of sin.
 Who is?
 All.
-And that "all", beloved, is an all inclusive all.
-Everybody...everybody, there's nobody outside of that, nobody.
+And that "all," beloved, is an all-inclusive “all.”
+Everybody, everybody; there's nobody outside of that, nobody.
 It's hard for people to recognize this, as I said, particularly religious people.
 You see, you go back to the Jews and how they reacted to this.
 You know, they just wouldn't accept this.
 I mean, when the Lord confronted them, or the apostles confronted them about being sinful, they would not accept that.
 In Galatians 2:15, "We who are Jews by nature and not sinners of the Gentiles."
 What were they saying?
-They're saying we're not like them.
-Them...meaning the Gentiles, who are sinners, we're different.
-You remember the man born blind in John 9 and then he was healed and the Jewish people confronted him and they said, "Thou wast all together born in sins and dost thou teach us?"
+They're saying, “We're not like them,” them meaning the Gentiles, who are sinners.
+We're different.
+You remember the man born blind in John 9 and then he was healed and the Jewish people confronted him and they said, "Thou wast altogether born in sins and dost thou teach us?"
 See?
 I mean, you sinner you, are you telling us something?
 Well what is that assuming?
 That they're something higher, something better.
-You see, religious people always feel that way but it isn't true.
+You see, religious people always feel that way, but it isn't true.
 Even we who are Christians in ourselves before we were redeemed by Christ were no better than anybody else.
 We didn't become Christians because we were better than anybody else.
 In a Christless state a man is under the command, control, dominion, authority of sin and Satan utterly.

-So, the whole human race comes to the judgment bar, the court of holy God and they are arraigned.
+So, the whole human race comes to the judgment bar, the court of holy God, and they are arraigned.
 Now, after the arraignment comes the indictment.
-And the indictment is very specific beginning in verse 10, very very specific indictment.
-In fact, there are 13 counts against us...13...precise clear verifiable inhuman experience.
-And may I add that you not only, in verse 9, have the word "all" are under sin, but in verses 10 through 18, four times the word "none" is used, three times the word "all" is used so the terms are inclusive terms, none and all...thirteen counts.
+And the indictment is very specific beginning in verse 10, very, very specific indictment.
+In fact, there are thirteen counts against us, thirteen, precise, clear verifiable in human experience.
+And may I add that you not only, in verse 9, have the word "all" are under sin, but in verses 10 through 18, four times the word "none" is used, three times the word "all" is used.
+So the terms are inclusive terms: “None” and “all,” thirteen counts.

-The count begins verse 10, the indictment, "As it is...what?...written."
-Now where's he going to go to get his indictment, out of the Scripture, as it is written.
+The count begins verse 10.
+The indictment: "As it is (What?) written."
+Now where's he going to go to get his indictment?
+Out of the Scripture, as it is written.
 That is, by the way, a familiar phrase used when quoting the Old Testament.
-Perhaps it's most familiar to us as it was used by our own Lord who in conflict with Satan in Matthew 4 and Luke 4 when Satan attempted Him replied three times with the same statement, "It is written."
+Perhaps it's most familiar to us as it was used by our own Lord, who in conflict with Satan in Matthew 4 and Luke 4 when Satan tempted Him replied three times with the same statement, "It is written."
 What does that mean?
-That indicates an Old Testament quote and that's exactly what you have from verse 10 to 18, a series of Old Testament quotes that tell us the truth about man.
-God's indictment.
+That indicates an Old Testament quote and that's exactly what you have from verse 10 to 18, a series of Old Testament quotes that tell us the truth about man, God's indictment.
 In fact, the phrase "as it is written" is in the perfect tense.
 The perfect tense indicates something that was written in time past with continuing results.
 It is a settled issue.
 It shows the permanence of the record.
 It has been written and it has continuing truth.
 This is God's continually true word on man's sin.

 Now, as we look at the thirteen-part indictment, it's going to have three areas.
-First, man is indicted for his character, secondly he's indicted for his conversation and thirdly he's indicted for his conduct...his character, his conversation and his conduct.
-You start with what's inside of him, what comes out of his mouth, and then what he does.
+First, man is indicted for his character, secondly he's indicted for his conversation, and thirdly he's indicted for his conduct; his character, his conversation, and his conduct.
+You start with what's inside of him, what comes out of his mouth, then what he does.

 So there's none that is truly good, no one manifests God's true goodness.
 Now that's where it all starts.
 Nobody's good, everybody's bad.

-But one of the things they gave us to memorize that we used to use was a little line that said, "You blocks, you stones, you worse then senseless things."
-And I don't know whether they got that out of a theology journal but that's pretty theologically sound...you blocks, you stones, you worse then senseless things.
+But one of the things they gave us to memorize that we used to use was a little line that said, "You blocks, you stones, you worse than senseless things."
+And I don't know whether they got that out of a theology journal but that's pretty theologically sound, you blocks, you stones, you worse than senseless things.
 That's man, petrified, if you will.
 He has no feeling.
-And by the way, the word porosiscame to mean loss of feeling, loss of sense.
-He is blind, he is ignorant, he can't feel, he is as hard as a rock, he is utterly insensitive, he has no perception of God's truth, his mind is so distorted that all of his conclusions are wrong and when you go to him with the truth he doesn't want to believe it.
+And by the way, the word pōrōsis came to mean the loss of feeling, loss of sense.
+He is blind, he is ignorant, he can't feel, he is as hard as a rock, he is utterly insensitive, he has no perception of God's truth.
+His mind is so distorted that all of his conclusions are wrong and when you go to him with the truth he doesn't want to believe it.
 And you tell him what his problem is and he wasn't even ready to hear that.
 He's a lot like Ringo the duck.
 Don't you think?
 You don't know Ringo the duck?

 Let me just give you a thought about what it means to seek God.
 To seek God is more than just a concept related to salvation.
 I believe it's related to salvation but I believe also that it's much more than that.
 To seek God doesn't mean only to come and ask for salvation, it means that in everything we seek God.
 It means what David meant in Psalm 16 when he said, and I think this is one of the most important statements anywhere ever made on the pages of Scripture.
 Listen to what he said, "I have set the Lord always before me."
 What does that mean?
 That means that my focus in everything is God.
 It's as if he put the Lord in front of him and God became a grid through which he perceived everything, through which he received everything.
 Going and coming, God was the filter of everything.

 Now, one more, the fourth statement, verse 12, "They are all gone out of the way."
 Now there are none of them good, none of them understand, none of them seek God and they're all gone out of the way.
-And you're right back to Psalm 14 again verse 3, "All men have deviated from God's path."
+And you're right back to Psalm 14 again, verse 3, "All men have deviated from God's path."
 We would expect that, wouldn't we?
-I mean, if to begin with they're bad, they're certainly not going to stay in God's right good path.
+I mean, if to begin with they're bad, they're certainly not going to stay in God's right, good path.
 And if they're stupid, they're not going to even know where it is.
 And if they're blind, they're not going to be able to find it.
-And if they're not looking for it, they'll be off somewhere else, they're all gone out of the way.
-An interesting Greek term that has the idea of leaning off in the wrong direction.
+And if they're not looking for it, they'll be off somewhere else.
+They're all gone out of the way, an interesting Greek term that has the idea of leaning off in the wrong direction.
 It came to refer to fleeing.
 It is even used in some classic Greek writings of Polybius for a group of soldiers who turned and fled in confusion during a battle.
 It's desertion.
-And maybe that's a good way to see this word, ekklinohere, as desertion.
+And maybe that's a good way to see this word ekklinō here, as desertion.
 Man has deserted the way of God.
-Isn't that exactly what the prophet Isaiah said, "All we like sheep have...what?..gone astray, we have turned, each one of us has turned to his...what?...own way."
+Isn't that exactly what the prophet Isaiah said, "All we like sheep have (What?) gone astray.
+We have turned (Each one of us has turned.) to his (What?)own way."
 We've gone out of God's way.
 Man is not in God's path.
 He's gone astray.
 That's why when Jesus came He made such a monumental announcement when He said, "I am the way."

 "After I was done, I thought I'd like to see these men that I'd been talking to and how they received the gospel.
 So I went down to the first door and looked in the little window of a cell where the inmates could have best heard me.
 There were some men playing cards.
 No doubt they had been playing all the time I had been preaching.
 They didn't want to hear.
 I said, `My friends, what's your trouble?'